Yarmouth Water

 applied to Your Water

-Yarmouth Water Department currently uses two distinct treatment techniques
+Department currently uses two distinct treatment techniques through its service

-The second treatment technique is for the purpose of sequestering Iron
+treatment technique is for the purpose of sequestering Iron and Manganese, this

 Vulnerable Population

-undergone organ transplants, people with HIV/AIDS or other immune system
+transplants, people with HIV/AIDS or other immune system disorders, some

-EPA/CDC guidelines on appropriate means to lessen the risk of infection
+guidelines on appropriate means to lessen the risk of infection by

 Drinking Water Hotline (800-426-4791).